nshanian/RNA-seq/README.md

-This workflow will perform STAR mapping / RSEM quantification
+This workflow will perform STAR mapping / RSEM quantification on paired-end RNA-seq data in <.fastq> format.

-It is written to run as a batch script <sbatch> using SLURM in bash/shell on RNA-seq data in <.fastq> format.
+It is written to run as a batch script <sbatch> using SLURM in bash/shell.

 In addition to STAR and RSEM, this workflow will require trim_galore, bedGraphToBigWig, ucsc_tools, samtools, bedtools and r programs.

 Reference genome files for STAR and RSEM are also required.

 This worfklow uses STAR v2.5.3a and RSEM v1.2.30 and GRCh38/hg38 assembly of the human genome: